MatthewPeterKelly/ParticleSwarmOptimization/README.md

            .gamma = 0.9 = search weight on local best
            .nPopulation = m = 3*n = population count
            .maxIter = 100 = maximum number of generations
+           .tolFun = 1e-6 = exit when variance in objective is < tolFun
+           .tolX = 1e-10 = exit when norm of variance in state < tolX
+           .flagVectorize = false = is the objective function vectorized?
            .flagMinimize = true = minimize objective
                --> Set to false to maximize objective .guessWeight = 0.5;  trade-off for initialization; range (0.1,0.9)